schm0m/RL-exercises/rl_exercises/week_2/README.md

 ## Level 1
 ### 1. Complete the MarsRover Environment
-In the `mars_rover_env.py` file you’ll find the first environment we’ll work with: the MarsRover.
+In `rl_exercises/environments.py` file you’ll find the first environment we’ll work with: the MarsRover.
 You have seen it as an example in the lecture: the agent can move left or right with each step and should ideally move to the rightmost state.
 Your task here is to implement the environment dynamics `get_next_state` and determine the transition matrix `get_transition_matrix`.
 This is needed for the algorithms policy and value iteration.